What Should I Do If My Child Falls and Knocks Out a Permanent Tooth?

 If you cannot reinsert the tooth (or if it is dirty or broken), put the tooth in a glass of milk.
 Bring it and your child to one of our greater Atlanta-area offices immediately.

-Even if the damaged tooth is not a permanent one, it is important to go immediately to the dentist office.
+Even if the damaged tooth is a baby tooth, please head to one of our offices right away.
 Once a tooth has become chipped or broken, bacteria can enter the tooth’s pulp or nerve and cause an infection.
-It is important for a dentist to evaluate the damage and seal the enamel to keep bacteria out and ward off infection.
-If you are able to locate the piece of broken tooth, put it in a glass of milk and bring it with you to your pediatric dentist.
-In some cases, the broken piece can be reattached in the office.
+One of our dentists will need to evaluate the damage and seal the enamel to keep bacteria out and help eliminate the chance of infection.

-A cut or bitten tongue, lip or cheek can lead to bleeding, swelling and discomfort.
-To relieve these symptoms, first apply direct pressure to the wound to stop the bleeding.
-If there is swelling, you can reduce it by applying a cold compress.
-(A popsicle works well.)
-Finally, give your child Acetaminophen or Ibuprofen for any discomfort.
+A cut or bitten tongue, lip or cheek can certainly be painful.
+It can lead to bleeding, swelling and discomfort.
+In the event, apply direct pressure to the wound to stop the bleeding.
+If there is swelling, apply a cold compress, or a popsicle works just as well.
+Finally, give your child acetaminophen or ibuprofen to ease any discomfort.

 Toothaches are no fun and are disruptive to your child’s quality of life.
 Have your child rinse with warm, salt water to soothe the ache.
 If you notice any swelling, apply a cold compress directly to the affected area.
 Give your child acetaminophen or ibuprofen for any pain or discomfort.
 Even if the pain subsides, visit one of our greater Atlanta offices as soon as possible to rule out any concerns.